Angie Hart: 1989–1997: Frente!

-1998-2005: USA, Marriage, Splendid and Holiday on Ice
+1998–2004: USA, Marriage and Splendid

 From 1998 to 2004, Hart performed as part of the pop duo Splendid with her then-husband, Jesse Tobias, whom she met August 1996 when Frente! was supporting Alanis Morissette in Canada.
 Tobias was Morissette's touring guitarist.
 Hart and Tobias were married on 22 March 1997 in Austin, Texas.

 As Splendid, the duo released their debut album, Have You Got a Name for It, on 11 October 1999 in Australia.
 Due to the collapse of their US record company, Mammoth Records, immediately prior to the album's US release date, Have You Got a Name for It was never released outside of Australia.

 In 2002, Hart recorded and performed the song "Blue" for the episode "Conversations with Dead People" of the television show Buffy the Vampire Slayer.
 The song was co-written by Hart with the show's creator, Joss Whedon.
 As part of Splendid, Hart twice appeared on the show, performing Splendid's songs "Charge" and "You and Me".
 Splendid's song "Tomorrow We'll Wake" was also aired on Buffy as background music to a scene featuring characters Xander and Anya.
 She also sang backing vocals on Tara's song, "Under Your Spell" in the musical episode "Once More, with Feeling", of which Tobias was co-music director.

 Hart also appeared in Joss Whedon's short-lived TV series Firefly, playing the part of Lucy in "Heart of Gold".
 This part required Hart to perform "Amazing Grace" a cappella.

 A second album was being produced but Hart and Tobias separated in September 2004 and later divorced.
-In December 2004 an EP, States of Awake was released, featuring six of these recordings.
+In December 2004, an EP, States of Awake, was released, featuring six of these recordings.

+2005–present: Frente EP, Solo career and Holidays On Ice

-Hart returned to Australia and in January 2005 Frente! reformed to perform some Australian concerts.
+Hart returned to Australia in January 2005 and Frente! reformed to perform some Australian concerts.
 The line-up of Austin, Hart and McDonald were joined by Peter Luscombe on drums.
 The group issued a three-track EP, Try to Think Less, on Pop Boomerang Records.
-Later in 2005, Hart became a member of the band Holidays on Ice, a project by Dean Manning, formerly of Leonardo's Bride.